jmlundberg/push-the-box/resources/README.md

 Converting splash to distance-field
 -----------------------------------

-You need to have `magnum-distancefield` utility, `PngImporter` and `TgaImageConverter` plugins installed.
+You need to have `magnum-distancefieldconverter` utility, `PngImporter` and `TgaImageConverter` plugins installed.
 Export `artwork/splash.svg` with black background into PNG at 360 DPI (2560x1920) and convert it with imagemagick to grayscale, e.g.:

     mogrify -type grayscale splash.png

-Then call `magnum-distancefield` on it.
-See `magnum-distancefield --help` for more information.
+Then call `magnum-distancefieldconverter` on it.
+See `magnum-distancefieldconverter --help` for more information.
 Run the utility in current working directory:

-    magnum-distancefield --importer PngImporter --output-size "320 240" --radius 24 ../artwork/splash.png splash.tga
+    magnum-distancefieldconverter --importer PngImporter --output-size "320 240" --radius 24 ../artwork/splash.png splash.tga